 insects, and the almost inevitable collateral environmental damage the peptides would cause.

 Researchers have therefore come up with at least two better ways of selectively delivering cystine-bridge peptides to insect pests.
 Both employ the techniques of genetic engineering, the details of which are much too complex to be described in detail on this page.
 However, the basis of this technology is to take the toxin-producing genes from a spider's venom and incorporate them into a piece of DNA called a plasmid which can then incorporate itself into the genetic make-up of some other kind of cell.
 The first method to become widely used was to insert the genes for an insecticidal toxin found in the soil bacterium, Bacillus thuringiensis, into the cells of cotton plants.
-This makes the plants toxic to any insect (and especially the cotton moth, Heliothis/Helicoverpa) that ate them.
+This makes the plants toxic to any insect (and especially the cotton moth, Heliothis/Helicoverpa) that eats them.
 Putting the genes for a toxin into an agricultural crop reduces the extent of the damage done to it by insect pests and also eliminates the problem of getting a dissolved toxin across an insect's cuticle.
 Unfortunately, it also makes the plants potentially toxic to other non-pest creatures that might happen to eat them and the gene insertion process would have to be repeated for every crop that needs protection against insect pests.

 For these reasons a second way of delivering cystine-bridge